ashishs296/assetbook/README.md

 version 0.16.0.

 ## Build & development
-To build the project, install Node and Python
+To build the project, install Node, bower and Python

+once you download the project, goto Project Directory

+Run npm install
+Run bower install

 Run `grunt` for building and `grunt serve` for preview.